lpan/lpan.github.io/_posts/2018-05-04-migrating-to-grpc.md

 node returned from the service registry.

 This approach can lead to many problems.
 For example, clients can run out of instance-wide retry budget quickly.
-Assume RPCs have locality (balance load with consistent hashing on the client side).
-If a server node fails (regardless the error is fatal or transient), all the RPCs that are mapped to that node will fail on the first attempt, and then retry.
+Assume RPCs have locality (eg. client-side load balancing with consistent hashing).
+If a server node fails, all the RPCs that are mapped to that node will fail on the first attempt, and then retry.

 In addition, if there are more than one false-positive nodes returned from the service registry (eg. when doing a rolling restart), the second attempt (the